Sunrise Musical Theater

 Sunrise Musical Theater was a performing arts center located in Sunrise, Florida.
 It opened in 1976 hosting concerts and processions.
 The seating capacity of the theater was 3,732.
 The theater had an "unofficial" opening on December 27, 1976.
 The first event was a performance of the play "Pinocchio" featuring part of the cast of the Kay Rockefeller Children's Theater in New York.
 Bobby Vinton officially opened the theater on December 29, 1976.
-Notable past performers include Tori Amos, Frank Sinatra, Diana Ross, Liberace, Tears For Fears, Eartha Kitt, Engelbert Humperdinck, Barry Manilow, Sheena Easton, The Beach Boys, Frank Zappa, Bob Dylan, James Taylor, Carole King, Chicago, Allman Brothers, King Crimson, Molly Hatchet, Sharon, Lois & Bram, Phish, Beastie Boys, Stevie Ray Vaughan, The Outlaws, Simply Red, Olivia Newton-John, Ozzy Osbourne with Randy Rhoads twice and Black Sabbath.
+Notable past performers include Air Supply, Tori Amos, Frank Sinatra, The Police, Diana Ross, Liberace, Liza Minnelli, Sir Tom Jones, Tears for Fears, Eartha Kitt, Engelbert Humperdinck, Barry Manilow, Elton John, Sheena Easton, The Beach Boys, Frank Zappa, Bob Dylan, The Kinks, Lou Reed, The Smithereens, Cheap Trick, James Taylor, Carole King, Chicago, The Jacksons, the Allman Brothers, King Crimson, Molly Hatchet, Sharon, Lois & Bram, Phish, Beastie Boys, Stevie Ray Vaughan, The Outlaws, Simply Red, Olivia Newton-John, Ozzy Osbourne with Randy Rhoads twice and Black Sabbath, Pantera, The Dave Matthews Band, and Eagles.
 In 2002 Faith Center Ministries made the facility their home of worship.